ethereum/go-ethereum/docs/getting-started/getting-started-with-clef.md

 ["0xca57f3b40b42fcce3c37b8d18adbca5260ca72ec", "0xce8dba5e4157c2b284d8853afeeea259344c1653"]
 ```

 It is also possible for this request to time out if the Clef approval took too long - in this case simply repeat the request and approval.
+Accoutns can also be listed directly from Clef by opening a new terminal and running `clef list-accounts --keystore <path-to-keystore>`.

 ### Checking account balance.

 Having confirmed that the two addresses created earlier are indeed in the keystore and accessible through the Javascript console, it is possible to retrieve information about how much ether they own.
-The Goerli faucet should have sent 1 ETH to the address provided, meaning that the balance of one of the accounts should be 1 ether and the other should be 0.
+The Sepolia faucet should have sent 0.05 ETH to the address provided, meaning that the balance of one of the accounts should be at least 0.05 ether and the other should be 0.
+There are other faucets available that may dispense more ETH per request, and multipel requests can be made to accumulate more ETH.
 The following command displays the account balance in the console:

 ```javascript
 web3.fromWei(eth.getBalance('0xca57F3b40B42FCce3c37B8D18aDBca5260ca72EC'), 'ether');
 ```

 There are actually two instructions sent in the above command.
 The inner one is the `getBalance` function from the `eth` namespace.
 This takes the account address as its only argument.
 By default, this returns the account balance in units of Wei.
 There are 10<sup>18</sup> Wei to one ether.
 To present the result in units of ether, `getBalance` is wrapped in the `fromWei` function from the `web3` namespace.
-Running this command should provide the following result (for the account that received faucet funds):
+Running this command should provide the following result, assuming the account balance is 1 ETH:

 ```terminal
 1
 ```

-Repeating the command for the other account should yield:
+Repeating the command for the other (empty) account should yield:

 ```terminal
 0